jadecobra/python_tdd_exercises/source/setup/setup_my_ide.rst

 ----

-When working with just the `Integrated Development Environment (IDE)`_, I have the following Windows open
+When working with just the `Integrated Development Environment (IDE)`_, I have these Windows open

 ---------------------------------------------------------------------------------
 explorer on left